olimsaidov/lein-sass/README.md

 ## Installation

-You can install the plugin by adding lein-sass to your `project.clj` file in the `plugin` section:
+You can install the plugin by adding lein-sass to your `project.clj` file in the `plugins` section:

 ```clj
 (defproject example "1.0.0"